 cantons

-Networking is important when it comes to implementing children’s rights as it enables the targeted use of resources.
-Collaborating with our partners enables us to drive the implementation of children’s rights together.
+Networking is important when it comes to implementing children’s rights as it allows ae targeted use of resources.
+Through collaborations with our partners we are able to push forward the implementation of children’s rights.

-UNICEF Switzerland and Liechtenstein maintains partnerships and collaborations with around a third of the Swiss cantons within the scope of the Child-Friendly Cities Initiative.
-The cantons of Aargau, Schaffhausen, Ticino and Valais actively encourage municipalities to engage in the process of obtaining the Child-Friendly City label.
+UNICEF Switzerland and Liechtenstein maintains partnerships and collaborations with around a third of the Swiss cantons in regard to the Child Friendly Cities Initiative.
+The cantons of Aargau, Schaffhausen, Ticino and Valais actively encourage municipalities to engage in the process of obtaining the Child Friendly City label.
 In addition, the cantons of Basel-Landschaft, Lucerne, Solothurn, St.Gallen, Thurgau and Zurich provide financial support to Child-Friendly Cities to help with certification costs.

-Since 2019, the Child-Friendly Cities Initiative has received funding from Stiftung Mercator Schweiz.
-The focus of the funding is on expanding the participation of children and young people in municipalities.
-Stiftung Mercator Schweiz also supports participating municipalities by means of financial aid from the Municipality Fund.
+Since 2019, the Child Friendly Cities Initiative has received funding from the Stiftung Mercator Schweiz.
+The focus of their funding lies on the promotion of child and youth participation at the local level.
+The foundaion also financially supports participating municipalities through the so-called Municipality Fund.

-ALDI SUISSE wants to strengthen the participation of children and young people in Switzerland.
-To this end, ALDI SUISSE provides Child-Friendly Cities with a support fund to finance participatory processes.
+ALDI SUISSE aims at strengthening the participation of children and young people in Switzerland.
+With this in mind, ALDI SUISSE offers Child Friendly Cities financial support to Child Friendly Cities in regard to participatory processes.

 Alissa Brenn